TL;DR

 #4 Genesys

-Genesys stands out as an IVR software provider due to its AI-powered conversational capabilities, seamless omnichannel integration, flexible cloud-based design, and strong focus on personalization and analytics.
+Genesys stands out as an IVR system provider due to its AI-powered conversational capabilities, seamless omnichannel integration, flexible cloud-based design, and strong focus on personalization and analytics.

 Best for

-Genesys IVR is especially popular among mid-sized organizations but is best suited for scaling up in large, complex contact centers.
+Genesys IVR for businesses is especially popular among mid-sized organizations but is best suited for scaling up in large, complex contact centers.

 Key Features